 BCSPCA has temporarily closed our public clinics at our Lahaska and Quakertown shelters.
 We are not currently accepting new appointments for cat spay/neuter at this time.
 Our medical team is currently short staffed and actively working to hire new team members.
 We look forward to resuming our public clinic services as soon as possible.
 This page will be updated to announce when the clinic re-opens.
-In the meantime, we recommend contacting The Bridge Clinic which has offices in Newtown and Bensalem or another veterinarian for assistance.
+In the meantime, we recommend contacting The Bridge Clinic in Bensalem at 215-639-3333, or another veterinarian for assistance.

 About the BCSPCA Cat Spay/Neuter Clinic

 Spaying or neutering is a surgical procedure we provide for community and pet cats to prevent unwanted litters of kittens and help cats live healthier lives.
 This service is available to Bucks County residents at a subsidized rate of only $45 per cat.
 Financial assistance may be available in some cases.

 - Surgical tattoo to indicate the cat has been neutered

 - Distemper vaccine

 - Pain medication

 - $25 FELV/FIV testing

 We support Trap Neuter Return (TNR) in Bucks County